Bunny (2005 film): Production

 Bunny is Allu Arjun's third film as the lead actor after Gangotri (2003) and Arya (2004).

 Music

 All music was scored by Devi Sri Prasad and released by Aditya Music.

 Reception

-B Anuradha of Rediff.com criticized the plot for being a "age-old revenge drama" while praising Allu Arjun's performance.
+B Anuradha of Rediff.com criticized the plot for being an "age-old revenge drama" while praising Allu Arjun's performance.
 "Allu Arjun's effortless dancing and fights could be in vain, thanks to the boring theme," she added.
 A reviewer from Sify who rated 3/5 also echoed the same.
-"The story and presentation is old wine in a new bottle, but the performance of Allu Arjun, Praksh Raj and Raghu Babu saves the film to a very large extent," the reviewer stated.
+"The story and presentation is old wine in a new bottle, but the performance of Allu Arjun, Prakash Raj and Raghu Babu saves the film to a very large extent," the reviewer stated.

-Release
+Accolades

 Sagar was nominated for Filmfare Award for Best Male Playback Singer – Telugu at 53rd Filmfare Awards South.